 Understanding these stages in your business will help you identify several things you can do to make your product or service more enticing to your consumers.

-According to Research Leap, Therefore, the knowledge of buying behaviour sheds the light on the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers).
+According to Research Leap, Therefore, the knowledge of buying behaviour sheds light on the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers).

 It will help you to effectively target customers, improve the products and services of your company, and understand how customers view your products versus competitors’ products.